Dennis H. Holtschneider: Governance

 Holtschneider has served in leadership roles on several national advocacy boards for higher education.
-He joined the American Council on Education's board of directors in 2013, was a trustee for the National Association of Independent Colleges and Universities in 2012-13, and was a trustee for the Association of Catholic Colleges and Universities from 2009 to 2015, including serving as chair of that board from 2010-2012.
-He spent five years as a member of the school board for Chicago Catholic Schools (2009-14) and nine years as a trustee of the Chicago History Museum (2007-2016).
+He joined the American Council on Education's board of directors in 2013, was a trustee for the National Association of Independent Colleges and Universities in 2012–13, and was a trustee for the Association of Catholic Colleges and Universities from 2009 to 2015, including serving as chair of that board from 2010 to 2012.
+He spent five years as a member of the school board for Chicago Catholic Schools (2009–14) and nine years as a trustee of the Chicago History Museum (2007–2016).

 Honors and affiliations

 Holtschneider holds seven honorary degrees, the most recent of which was awarded in December 2016 from Soka University in Tokyo.
 In 2015, he received the American Council on Education’s Council of Fellows Mentor Award, recognizing his guidance in preparing the next generation of academic leaders in higher education.

 In 2012, he was noted as one of Diversity MBA Magazine's "Top 100 under 50 Diverse Executive Leaders".
 In 2011, he was honored by the Archdiocese of Chicago with its "Strangers No Longer Award" for his leadership on comprehensive immigration reform.